 GROUP BY grantee, table_catalog, table_schema, table_name;

-Let’s check the implementation for the same.
+Let’s review the implementation for this.

 And if we want, we can revoke all the privileges from a user with the command given below.